Memphis massacre of 1866: Mob violence

-After the first day, as General Stoneman later said, the black people did not act aggressively in the riot and struggled to survive.
-At the site of the initial incident, City Recorder John Creighton incited a white crowd to arm and go to kill the black people and drive them from the city.
+After the first day, as Stoneman later said, the black people did not act aggressively in the riot and struggled to survive.
+At the site of the initial incident, Creighton incited a white crowd to arm and go to kill the black people and drive them from the city.
 Rumors of an armed rebellion of Memphis' black residents were spread by local white officials and rabble-rousers.
-Memphis Mayor John Park was suspiciously absent (said to be intoxicated); General Runkle, head of the Freedmen's Bureau, had insufficient forces to help.
+Mayor Park was suspiciously absent (said to be intoxicated); General Runkle, head of the Freedmen's Bureau, had insufficient forces to help.

-General George Stoneman, the commander of federal occupation troops in Memphis, was indecisive in trying to suppress the early stages of the rioting.
+Stoneman was indecisive in trying to suppress the early stages of the rioting.
 His inaction resulted in an increase in the scale of damages.
 He declared martial law on the afternoon of May 3 and restored order by force.
 Tennessee Attorney General William Wallace, deputized to lead a posse of 40 men, allegedly encouraged them to kill and burn.